jgadelugo/holberton-system_engineering-devops/0x09-web_infrastructure_design/2-secured_and_monitored_web_infrastructure.md

 ## Questions

-* Why did we add each additional element?
+* Why did we add each additional element? firewall protects us hacks?infiltration/penetration, ssl protects others from collecting user data, monitors servers
 * What are firewalls for?
+    protect from infiltration/penetrations/virus
 * Why is the traffic served over HTTPS?
+    To protect user data

-* What is monitoring used for?
+* What is monitoring used for? monitoring is used to check on server that it is working
 * How does the monitoring tool collect data?

 * Explain what to do if you want to monitor your web server QPS?

 ## What are the issues with this infrastructure?